pic

 86.370 μs (0 allocations: 0 bytes)

-Instead, the following scenario considers a branch with more computational-intensive calculations.
+Instead, below we consider a branch with computational-intensive calculations.
 In this case, a lazy approach is faster, which is the approach implemented by the ternary operator.

 x = rand(2_000_000)